 - Using Yarn A,

-- Round 1 – knit to the last stitch, slip this stitch onto the left-hand needle to be the first stitch of the next round.
+- Round 1 – Knit to the last stitch, and slip this stitch onto the left-hand needle to be the first stitch of the next round.

 Second Sock > Make the second sock to match.

-Finishing > Join toe seam and weave in any loose ends.
+- Graft toe using the Kitchener stitch for no seam and weave in any loose ends.

-It is best to use a flat seam when sewing up socks so that there is no ridge inside that will rub against the skin.
+- It is best to use the Kitchener stitch when sewing up sock toes so that there is no ridge inside that will rub against the skin.

 I love seeing your finished projects!